Courageous Conversations – A How To Guide

 An example might be :

-When you talk over me in meetings I don’t feel valued because I can’t say what I want to say in order to add value to the conversation.
-In the future I would like you to please refrain from talking over me, or if you feel it’s urgent, to ask me if I’m done so I can allow you to talk over me or not by choice.
+When you talk over me in meetings I don’t feel valued because I can’t say what I want to say to add value to the conversation.
+In the future I would like you to please refrain from talking over me, or if you feel it’s urgent, to ask me if I’m done so I can allow you to talk over me by choice.

 Another example might be: